Six-year Grammar School

 Admission requirements for the 1st round

-Recognition of the school entrance examination
+Recognition of the school part of the examination

 1) the average school results from all subjects in the sixth and the seventh year of the elementary school did not exceed the value of 1.4 (for both 6th and 7th grade, only the school results for the first semester are presented)